BolajiAyodeji/Blogposts/ck2bjja440034ozs1iuauds0e.md

 - **HTTP status 429 - Too Many Requests**

 The HTTP 429 Too Many Requests response status code indicates the user has sent too many requests in a given amount of time.
 A Retry-After header might be included in this response indicating how long to wait before making a new request.
-For example if more than 50 requests are received from the same IP address (cumulative hits) within the same second, our server will block that IP for the next 10 minutes as a security measure.
+For example, if more than 50 requests are received from the same IP address (cumulative hits) within the same second, our server will block that IP for the next 10 minutes as a security measure.